EdoardoLenzi9/Eurotech/readme.md

 ## Extend/update the grammar

-In order to extend/update the grammar use this script (this shouldn't work on windows...this is a mok!)
+In order to extend/update the grammar use this script (this shouldn't work on windows...this is a mok and I'm a winzoz hater!)

 ```sh
 cd scripts